Wotcnt/Polyrifringence-Engine/README.md

 > This is no different from other human domains of understanding.
 > Just as cooking depends on taste, timing, and feel — not merely following a recipe — meaningful engagement here depends on alignment between the reader’s mode of reasoning and the system’s constraints.

 ---

+**Inquiry Policy:**

+---
+>
+> Public discussion is intentionally limited.
+>
+> The README.md, THEORY.md, and MATH_MODEL(RENDER).md are provided for independent verification and falsification.
+>
+> Exploratory, speculative, or informal outreach is not responded to.
+>
+> Serious inquiries must demonstrate:
+>
+>⦃
+> *familiarity with the full documentation*
+> *a specific technical question or falsification attempt*
+> *a clear intent beyond information gathering*
+>⦄
+>
+> Access beyond public materials is granted selectively and at my discretion.

+---
 ### **🜁 Codex Introduction 🜃**
 ---